isomerpages/pa-corp/_our-programmes/Community Sports/Community Championship.md

 ![](/images/Programmes/Community%20sports/PSCC_Badminton.jpg)

-<a href="https://www.activesgcircle.gov.sg/getactive-singapore/pesta-sukan/community-championship">Find out on the Pesta Sukan Community Championship</a>, including schedules, venues here, and how you can support our incredible GRC representatives!
-Let's continue to foster the spirit of sports and community together!
+<a href="https://www.activesgcircle.gov.sg/getactive-singapore/pesta-sukan/community-championship">Find out on the Pesta Sukan Community Championship</a>, including schedules, venues here, and how you can support our incredible GRC representatives! <b>Let's continue to foster the spirit of sports and community together!</b>

 </p><p>Connect with National Sports Associations (NSAs) for pro tips and resources:
 <br>